 Planning a trip to Cape Town?
-I was lucky enough to visit Cape Town recently and I haven’t stopped raving about it since.
-For starters, it has the most natural beauty of any city I’ve ever seen…anywhere in the world.
-It’s absolutely stunning.
-What else?
-A cosmopolitan edge, incredible beaches, and phenomenal food and wine.
+Cape Town has a cosmopolitan edge, incredible beaches, and phenomenal food and wine.
 Not to mention a culture steeped in history, and nearly-perfect weather.
-Cape Town is pretty much an ideal destination for any kind of trip.
-The perfect Cape Town itinerary will cover the city’s natural beauty, immerse you in the region’s food and wine scene, and allow you to get a sense for Cape Town’s history.
+This 4 day Cape Town itinerary will cover the city’s natural beauty, immerse you in the region’s food and wine scene, and allow you to get a sense for Cape Town’s history.
 If you have 4 days in Cape Town and are trying to decide how to spend your time in this town, this guide is for you!

 Cape Town is also the perfect jumping-off point if you want to continue on to a safari in South Africa!
 I did a TON of research before my trip, and here’s the lowdown on the perfect Cape Town itinerary.

 There are a few specific things you should pack for going to South Africa.